-Recently, my colleague Sjoera wrote an interesting blog on developing and designing appropriate interfaces for blind users.
-It is impressive how many tools there are available today and how we can use them to make these users’ lives easier.
+It is impressive how many tools there are available for developing and designing appropriate interfaces for blind users.
+And it's great to know how we can utilize them to make these users’ lives easier.
 By using a few tools and keeping in mind some basic principles, we can really make a difference.

 Text-to-speech features serve blind users well.
 But next to the blind, there is a group of people that suffer from other visual impairments, and therefore have different needs.
 There is a whole range of diseases that can impact your sight, for example: cataract, retinitis pigmentosa/glaucoma, macular degeneration, diabetic retinopathy, color-blindness, hypersensitivity to light, to name just a few.
 Lots of people have one of these visual impairments, so chances are high that you have someone in your family or group of friends that is affected.